« Previous Page

 high blood pressure, stomach problems, medicine

 interactions, sexual problems, osteoporosis, and cancer.
-Alcohol abuse can also
+Alcohol misuse can also

 lead to violence, accidents, social isolation, jail or prison time, and